Videos

 Nut butter: Be careful when you pack this protein-loaded favorite.
 TSA rules—and many other nations’ rules as well—consider nut butter a gel or liquid.
 Make sure the container is 3.4 ounces or smaller and fits within the plastic bag you use to pack your other liquid items.
 Needless to say, better if the container is sealed to keep your trademark fragrance from spoiling its flavor.

-Cheese sticks: Choose cheeses that travel well and don’t have an overwhelming odor.
+Cheese** sticks:** Choose cheeses that travel well and don’t have an overwhelming odor.
 Your body will thank you for the protein and calcium boost, and your seatmate will thank you for your discerning choice in snacks.
+String cheese is a convenient and mess-free option that pairs well with apple slices for a healthy combination of fats, proteins, and complex carbohydrates.

 Fresh vegetables: Cut slices of your favorite fresh veggies to munch on during your flight.
 Their water content will help keep you hydrated, while their vitamin-packed nutrients will help protect you from catching your seatmate’s cold.
 Make sure that you cut round vegetables, such as carrots or grape tomatoes, lengthwise to avoid choking hazards.